wxwx1993/National_Causal/README.md

 # National Causal Studies
 This is the data repository for publicly available code and data to conduct analyses in the paper titled "Evaluating the Impact of Long-term Exposure to Fine Particulate Matter on Mortality Among the Elderly."
-This paper provides a useful statistical causal inference framework to evaluate potential causal relationships under a set of explicit assumptions necessary for causal inference in environmental epidemiological studies.
+This paper provides a useful statistical causal inference framework to evaluate potential causal relationships under a set of explicit causal inference assumptions in environmental epidemiological studies.

 <b>Code: </b><br>
 [`data_process.R`](https://github.com/wxwx1993/National_Causal/blob/master/data_process.R) includes the code to extract all necessary data and prepocess data for statistical analyses.